Jaybro/pico_tree/docs/benchmark.md

 # Results

-The KdTree implementations are compared against build time, radius search time and knn search time.
-All with respect to the tree leaf size.
+The different KdTree implementations are compared to each other with respect to the running times of the build, radius search and knn search algorithms, while fixing certain parameters.
+The speed of each algorithm is plotted against the leaf size of the tree.
 Each algorithm sets the following parameters:

-* Build (1 time): Dimensions known at compile time or run time.
+* Build algorithm: Dimensions known at compile time or run time.
-* Radius Search (n times): The radius in meters divided by 4 (0.25m and 0.5m).
+* Radius search algorithm: The radius in meters divided by 4 (0.25m and 0.5m).
-* Knn Search (n times): The mount of neighbors searched.
+* Knn algorithm: The mount of neighbors searched.

+Note that the run time describes a single invocation of the build algorithm and n invocations of the others.

 Results were generated on: 20-09-2020 using MinGW GCC 10.1

-For a "special" case of the knn algorithm, where `k` is set to 1, the search speed is compared with respect to tree building techniques:
+For a "special" case of the knn algorithm, where `k` is set to `1`, the search speed is compared with respect to different tree building techniques:
 * Nanoflann Midpoint variation.
 * PicoTree Sliding Midpoint (along the longest axis).
 * PicoTree Longest Axis Median.